Wankupi/Wankupi/cv.typ

 )[
   - This project aims to improve the evaluation method of compiler courses.
   - A toolchain to inject, compile and run the code on the real board, and then give an accurate cycle report.
-  - Provide 3 usage modes to support different hardware platforms: (1) using mini-kernel, (2) using linux kernel + custom init program and (3) using in normal linux.
+  - Provide 3 usage modes to support different hardware platforms: (1) using mini-kernel, (2) using Linux kernel + custom init program and (3) using in normal Linux.
 ]

 #item(